Ryzen 7 3700X vs Xeon D-2775TE

 So, is Ryzen 7 3700X better than Xeon D-2775TE?

-Not in a simple one-size-fits-all way.
-Xeon D-2775TE makes more sense for workstation-style multi-core throughput, while Ryzen 7 3700X is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon D-2775TE makes more sense for workstation-style multi-core throughput, while Ryzen 7 3700X is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon D-2775TE is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon D-2775TE is the stronger fit.
 You are getting 21.7% better PassMark, backed by 16 cores and 32 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 7 3700X is the smarter buy today.
-Ryzen 7 3700X is at an unclear MSRP at $329 MSRP versus unclear MSRP, and it gives you a 39.7% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that Xeon D-2775TE is still stronger for heavier multi-core work with 21.7% better PassMark.
-It is also 100.0% better value on MSRP (68.2 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 7 3700X is the better buy right now.
+Ryzen 7 3700X comes in at an unclear MSRP at $329 MSRP versus unclear MSRP, and it still gives you a 39.7% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that Xeon D-2775TE is still stronger for heavier multi-core work with 21.7% better PassMark.
+It is also 100.0% better value on MSRP (68.2 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?